 So for example, using twenty feet of copper water pipe with a Tee and 90 degree elbow plus the hangers to build a unit price would represent a field condition of a fitting every ten feet.

 For higher density projects like Hospitals you could put more fittings in your unit pricing.
 Total those cost up and then divide by 20 to derive at a cost per foot for that particular size and material type.

 20 feet of pipe + 2 Fittings + 3 Hangers / 20 = Cost per Foot

 If the piping is insulated, you can also put the values in for insulation.

 The Estimating Wizard provides two spreadsheets for tracking unit pricing, one for HVAC Piping and the other for Plumbing piping.
 Get a copy and start tracking your cost per foot, or be prepared to give a quick budget based on your knowledge from your spreadsheet of unit prices.
-Watch the video on the estimating Wizard website and see how quick and easy it is to track the cost per foot for various sozes and material types.
+Watch the video below to see how quick and easy it is to track the cost per foot for various sizes and material types.

 The MEP Academy provides a spreadsheet that makes calculating unit pricing simple.
-The spreadsheet is available on the MEP Academy website https://mepacademy.com
+The spreadsheet is available by following this link, HVAC Piping Unit Pricing Spreadsheet

 In the screenshot above there is a place for you to build your hanger requirements (#1), and a place to put your tax rate and hourly labor rate (#2).